Industries That REALLY Need a Call Tracking System

 Why aren’t they using call tracking?
 It is obvious that the call tracking data is important to them.
 So why aren’t they using an inexpensive technology to give them the data?

 The hospitality industry is jammed with options and choices.
 Hotels don’t actually use a call tracking system to gather marketing ROI.
-They actually use call tracking to gather call recording and call scoring data.
+They use call tracking to gather call recording and call scoring data.

 For years the hotel industry has conducted mystery shopping to track how well call centers and front desk GSRs are handling inbound calls.
 They want to make sure that they convert as many calls as possible to reservations.